 The Providence, R.I. native graduated from the University of Toledo in 2012 with a degree in adult lifelong learning focuses in professional sales.
 He lettered four times for the Rockets and started 49 straight games at right tackle.

-Mark Wozniak is entering his first season as the Oilers wide receivers coach in 2013.
+Mark Wozniak is entering his second season as the Oilers wide receivers coach in 2014.

 Wozniak comes to the Oilers after serving as a coaching assistant at the University of Cincinnati from 2009-12 where he worked with the defensive backs and wide receivers.
 During his time with the Bearcats, Wozniak was a part of three Big East championship teams.